twsnmp/twsnmpfk/docs/index.md

 This is a report displayed in the source host, type, and three -dimensional graph of the SNMP Trap receiving log.

 ![](./images/en/trap_snmp_trap_send_source_and_type_3d.png)

+### AI Explanation

+Sends current SNMP Trap report entries to AI (LLM) for trap frequency analysis, affected equipment identification, and remediation guidance (only visible when AI integration is enabled).

 ### NetFlow